 DRE: Yeah, they said they can help him figure out what's going on.

 AUSTIN: Okay.
-Alright, so despite the fact that we're in beautiful Velas on the map screen that we're on right now, we are not there in reality.
+Alright, so despite the fact that we're in beautiful Velas on the map screen that we're on, we are not there in reality.
 In reality, we have left behind the Garden, Fish, and Sun districts, we have walked out past the fields towards the Erasure.
 I'll pull up the big map for you guys now. [makes ka-chow! sound effect as he pulls up another map]

 ART: Is Fish District really what we're calling that?